Hato Hasbún

-Salvadoran Kingmaker

-Hato Franzi Hasbún is and will be, one of the most emblematic figures of the socio-political history of the country and more recently, certainly, the nearest officer to President Mauricio Funes.

-Those who have known young, still remember him as a devoted basketball star while studying at the Salvadoran Grammar school and more than one followed suit to excel in this discipline.
-Optometrist by profession, but always interested in cultivating knowledge, Hasbún decides to study at American University (UCA) perhaps attracted by the so-called revolutionary currents that drove the Jesuits, although it posed was the conscience of men to decision, after "discovering their mission and carry it out" on the basis of the gospel.

-Among its successes is the first academic degree in Sociology, UCA, and a BA in Philosophy from the Autonomous University of Mexico.

-There is no certainty the years after winning their college credits he decided to become professor of Externado San Jose, however, some remember him for the scandal generated between faculty and parents to replicate Marxist theories and Liberation theology inherited by their teachers.

-The enormous impact of his teachings in the Externado have caused irreconcilable fractures, to the point that some parents wealthy -along with teachers-the institution decided to leave and form their own.
-At that point is, for example, the rise of school La Floresta, one of the most exclusive schools for girls.

-In his academic career two Masters are then added:.
-In Sociology, at the Complutense University of Madrid, and Philosophy at the Pontifical University of Comillas, both of Spain.

 Wartime

 Hasbún joined the ranks of the People (FPL), one of five guerrilla organizations then Liberation Forces.
-All his work was called "diplomatic fronts" who did travel to various countries in Latin America and Europe, although it is recognized that the major link was with Cuba -the characters hotbed of communism, including the brothers Fidel Castro and Raul Castro.
+All his work was called "diplomatic fronts" who did travel to various countries in Latin America and Europe, although it is recognized that the major link was with Cuba -the characters hotbed of communism, including the brothers Fidel Castro and Raúl Castro.

 It was reported that Manuel Pineiro, the commander Barbarossa was very close to Hato Hasbún.
 Pineiro was considered a leading figure of the Cuban Revolution as responsible for the construction of the security apparatus of the island and the expansion of leftist groups in Latin America.

 Barbarossa was born in Matanzas, the March 14, 1933, and died in Havana on 11 March 1998.
-After his death, also served as the strongman of the Castro, Ramiro Abreu, who is officially the Delegate of Cuba to Central America.

 Abreu has repeatedly visited our country, independent of the short time remaining in Salvadoran soil always reserved a space to talk with Hasbún.

-During the war, Hato would have used his position as Secretary of International Relations of the UCA to work on behalf of the then guerrilla.
-This would have caused some problems with the Jesuit company, which were overcome as he held various positions within the school during and after armed conflict.
+During the war, Hato would use his position as Secretary of International Relations of the UCA to work on behalf of the then guerrilla.
+This would cause some problems with the Jesuit company, which were overcome as he held various positions within the school during and after armed conflict.